 Kit the car out

 A quick and easy way to organise everything into one place is to use a handy car seat organiser with ipad holder, these are super cheap, easy to fit and keep everything within easy reach for your toddler.
 It’s also worth fitting car seat protectors and packing a spare car seat covers for if your little one gets travel sick too.
+It’s not exactly the same as when you rent a party bus to Clearwater but it’ll certainly make your journey a lot smoother!

 Don’t overdo it